Archimidis/radicle-ci/README.md

 4. `--radicle-api-url`: This is where the `radicle-httpd` runs.
 This will be used by Concourse to `git clone` a repository.

-For the time being, Radicle CI makes one assumptions.
+For the time being, Radicle CI makes one assumption.
 The repository that will be cloned to trigger a pipeline job contains a configuration file located at the following path: `{project_root_folder}/.concourse/config.yaml`.
-For example, for the heartwood project, the path would be `heartwood/.concourse/config.yaml`.

 ## License

-Radicle is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Radicle CI Broker is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.